Auckland and parts of Waikato are at Level 3

 The Wellington Slow Session is an Irish traditional music session designed to give musicians an opportunity to play session tunes at a pace much slower than in a “regular session”.
-We play the tunes on the Slow Session page, typically beginning with the Sets, and then we review some of the Tunes we’ve learnt recently, and usually conclude with the Tune of the week.
+We play a mix of old favourites, some of the Tunes we’ve learnt recently, and usually conclude with the Tune of the week.

 We don’t teach tunes during the session, but rather provide tools on this website to help players learn the tunes - see our notes on Learning by Ear.
 This music is part of an oral tradition and it’s very hard to write down the nuances of the style - you need to listen to this music get the subtle details.